-An in-text citation is a brief reference in your essay that leads your reader to a corresponding reference list entry.
-Think of in-text citation like a flag you plant for your reader.
-The flag sends your helps your reader find the full details about the source you are referencing.
+An in-text citation is a brief reference in your essay that leads your reader to a corresponding entry on your references page.
+Think of an in-text citation like a flag you plant for your reader.
+The flag sends the reader to your references page to find full details about the source you are referencing.

 In-text citations are how we give credit to the original ideas that influenced, inspired, or guided our own work.

 Include an in-text citation (or flag for your reader) when you:

 Remember, you cannot borrow anyone's words, phrases, ideas, arguments, images, or other knowledge product without giving them credit for their work.